MartinNuAr/learning_php/README.md

 1. __The basics: Display basic information on an HTML page__

-    Made a story about an outing using basic php syntax and HTML elements.
+    Made a story about an outing using basic PHP syntax and HTML elements.

 2. __Control Structures: Display content based on Status__